Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 - Barbet: Breed Guide, Info, Pictures, Care & More!

 - Portuguese Water Dog: Breed Guide, Info, Pictures, Care & More!

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Frisian Water Dog
+- Frisian Water Dog Puppies – Before You Buy…

-- Living with a Frisian Water Dog
+- What’s the Price of Frisian Water Dog Puppies?

-- Caring for the Frisian Water Dog
+- Temperament & Intelligence of the Frisian Water Dog

 - Things to Know When Owning a Frisian Water Dog: